 The Governors have confidence in the ability of the School to operate within budget for 2023/24 and going forwards to make the necessary adjustments to spending to continue to operate within a balanced budget in the future.
+The financial pressure experienced in the sector at this moment are understood and considered by the governors.
 These projections are based on prudent assumptions regarding income and expenditure.
-However, the Governors understand the continued financial pressure experienced in the sector at this moment, and the uncertainty about whether Government commitments will be sufficient to enable the School to continue to operate as it does today in the longer term.